 The Dovetail® Analysis Portal is available to all Dovetail Genomics customers and enables the streamlined analysis of NGS FASTQ files generated from Dovetail® linked-read libraries.
 Supported workflows include 1.
 Somatic variant calling (human only) and 2.
-Epigenetic feature calling (human and mouse only).
-The portal delivers results in a summary report and packaged, easily downloadable archive.
+Epigenetic feature calling (human and mouse only) and 3.
+Differential epigenetic analysis (human and mouse only).
+The portal delivers results through a summary report and a packaged, easily downloadable archive.
 In addition, it offers interactive data browsing directly through the portal.
-Each analysis requires a Dovetail® Analysis Portal credit.
-One credit for files up to 60GB in total and two credits for files 61GB-100GB in total.
-If your files are larger than 100GB please contact support@cantatabio.com.

-The analysis pipeline is fully supported and maintained by Dovetail Genomics.
+Analysis pipelines are fully supported and maintained by Dovetail Genomics.
 Should you have any inquiries, please refer to our FAQ below or contact support@cantatabio.com.

 Q: Is there a specific browser I should use for the Dovetail® Analysis Portal?